Tabor Man Faces 11 Charges In House Explosion

 All the suspected destructive devices and the materials previously mentioned were found within the same room.

-According to court documents, Circuit Judge Cheryle Gering held an ex parte probable cause determination.
-The process looked at the defendant’s previous felony convictions in Roberts County.
+Gering, the circuit judge, held an ex parte probable cause determination in setting Hansen’s bond, according to court documents.
+She took into account the defendant’s two previous felony convictions in Roberts County, where Sisseton is located.

 Besides local law enforcement, state and federal authorities responded to the Tabor explosion scene, according to Federal Bureau of Investigation (FBI) spokesman Kevin Smith.